 The mission of the RIT Program is to provide individualized instruction in all academic areas as well as career instruction in a supportive environment.
-Our goal is to successfully transition students back to the home school, to post secondary education, or to a career after high school.
-We aim to build community ties through service learning and supervised work experience.
-We provide therapeutic adventure-based experiences and cultural and pro-social experiences through group activities and mentoring relationships.
+RIT is a temporary placement, and our goal is to help students make a successful transition back to the home school, to post-secondary education, or to a career after high school.
 A continuum of care is created which includes various service agencies within the local community in order to address the specific needs of our students.